Read | Are black holes dangerous?

 Black holes that form from the remains of high mass stars are usually about three to ten times the mass of our Sun.
 But supermassive black holes can be millions, or even billions times more massive than our Sun.

-In 2019 an image was revealed of the supermassive black hole at the centre of a galaxy called Messier 87.
-The image was captured by the Event Horizon Telescope.
+In 2019 an image of the silhouette of the supermassive black hole at the centre of a galaxy called Messier 87 was revealed.
+This was the first picture of a black hole ever captured, and it was done with the Event Horizon Telescope.
 The EHT is actually several radio telescopes placed around the world that work together to make one virtual Earth-sized telescope.

 Not much is known about the origins of supermassive black holes.
 There are a few different theories, but it’s possible that supermassive black holes could be the result of massive clouds of gas collapsing during the birth of a galaxy.